ammaciel/lucCalculus2/README.md

 <br />
 <h3>Example 1</h3>

- - Load the lucC package <code>library(sits.LUC.Calculus)</code>
+ - Load the sits.LUC.Calculus package <code>library(sits.LUC.Calculus)</code>

  - Create a RasterBrick from a set of classified images

 <pre class="R"> library(sits.LUC.Calculus)
 #-----------------------
-# 1- Open images and create a RasterBrick with each one and metadata with SITS
+# 0. Open images and create a RasterBrick with each one and metadata with SITS
 #-----------------------

 # create a RasterBrick from individual raster GeoTIFF classified previously